nguyenhuynhlong99/intertwine/README.md

 # 🧵 Intertwine

-An Threads.net clone with React, Node.js, MongoDB and TypeScript.
+A Threads.net clone with React, Node.js, MongoDB and TypeScript.
 I built the side project for learning how to build a full-stack web application.
 The app is fully responsive with the help of Chakra UI.

 ## 📦 Technologies